Before I Go (Coldrain song): Music video

 The official music video for "Before I Go" was released on 8 June 2022 and was directed by Inni Vision.

 The video features the band performing the song on the cliff-face of a quarry with a full set of studio lights.
 They perform the song during the day and transition to them performing during the nighttime towards the end of the song where they release a bunch of pyrotechnics into the sky surrounding the set to culminate the climax of the song as it ends.

-As of July 2025, the music video for "Before I Go" has over 2 million views on YouTube.